grafana/metrictank/docs/tools.md

 ```
 mt-gateway
-Provides an HTTP gateway for interacting with metrictank, including metrics ingestion
+Provides an HTTP gateway for interacting with Grafana Metrictank, including metrics ingestion

 Usage: